-If it’s a double start, try to carefully pull the plants apart without damaging the roots.
+If it’s a double start, carefully pull the plants apart without damaging the roots.
 If it seems impossible, it will be better to sacrifice one of the plants (more on this later).

 Fill the new transplant container with potting soil.
 This time I used Royal Gold Basement Mix.
 The soil is coconut coir based and seems very nice.
-I’ll let you know which soil works best for me after some experimenting.
+After experimenting, I’ll let you know which soil works best for me.

-Make a depression in the soil mix to fit the tomato root ball, or a deeper more narrow hole if the soil came off the roots.
+Make a depression in the soil mix to fit the tomato root ball or a deeper, narrow hole if the soil comes off the roots.

-Place the plants roots into the depression and push soil around the roots.
-When you finish, the plant should be very secure and not lean or move when the container is handled.
+Place the plant’s roots into the depression and push the soil around the roots.
+When you finish, the plant should be very secure and not lean or move when handling the container.

 Click the images to see larger photos.

-With tomatoes, you can plant the starter deeper than the original growth depth.
-For transplanting the plant the first time I try to plant it at the same depth.
+You can plant the starter with tomatoes deeper than the original growth depth.
+For transplanting the plant the first time, I try to plant it at the same depth.

-Once the plant is larger, and ready to go into it's final container, or into the ground, I will plant it deeper.
+Once the plant is larger and ready to go into its final container or the ground, I will plant it deeper.

 The tomato is successfully transplanted.
 That’s all there’s to it.
-These plants will go under a new set of grow lights and good news for them is that we get more natural sunlight this time of year.
+These plants will go under a new set of grow lights, and the good news for them is that we will get more natural sunlight this time of year.

-Once the plants have reached a new stage of growth, I’ll be sure to link the new post right here so you can follow along on their journey if you’d like.
+Once the plants have reached a new growth stage, I’ll link the new post here so you can follow their journey if you’d like.

 The process is the same for peppers as it is for tomatoes.
-Be careful, though, peppers are a bit more tender than tomato starts.
-You have to handle them very gentle.
+Be careful; peppers are a bit more tender than tomato starts.
+You have to handle them very gently.

-If you have any comments or suggestions, please drop me a note below.
+Please drop me a note below if you have any comments or suggestions.
 I’d love to hear from you.